alantiller/directus-php-sdk/README.md

 ## Installation (Composer)

-We're now on composer!!!
+We're now on packagist!!!
 Making installation even easier, all you have to do is include our package `slations/directus-php-sdk` in your `composer.json` file `^1.0` for the version and then run composer update.

 Or you can run `composer require slations/directus-php-sdk` and that will do all of the above for you :)